 1952 Singin' in the Rain (HMs: Ikiru, Forbidden Games, Umberto D., Le Plaisir, The Bad and The Beautiful)

-1953 Tokyo Story (HMs: Shane, Wages of Fear, The Band Wagon, Earrings of Madame de…, Roman Holiday)
+1953 Tokyo Story (HMs: Shane, The Wages of Fear, The Band Wagon, The Earrings of Madame de…, Roman Holiday, From Here To Eternity, Bienvenido Mister Marshall)

-1954 Rear Window (HMs: Seven Samurai, On The Waterfront, A Star is Born, Dial M For Murder)
+1954 Rear Window (HMs: Seven Samurai, On The Waterfront, Dial M For Murder)

-1955 The Night of The Hunter (HMs: Diabolique, Rififi, Kiss Me Deadly, All That Heaven Allows, Rebel Without a Cause, Smiles of A Summer Night, Ordet, Man From Laramie) Superb year.
+1955 The Night of The Hunter (HMs: Diabolique, Rififi, Kiss Me Deadly, All That Heaven Allows, Rebel Without a Cause, Smiles of A Summer Night, Ordet, The Man From Laramie, Bad Day at Black Rock, Love Me or Leave Me) Superb year.

-1956 The Killing (HMs: Searchers, Invasion of The Body Snatchers, Forbidden Planet, Bigger Than Life, The Wrong Man)
+1956 The Killing (HMs: The Searchers, Invasion of The Body Snatchers, Forbidden Planet, Bigger Than Life, The Wrong Man, A Man Escaped)

-1957 A Face In The Crowd (HMs: Sweet Smell Of Success, Paths of Glory, 12 Angry Men, Wild Strawberries, Seventh Seal, Nights of Cabiria) Another great year.
+1957 A Face In The Crowd (HMs: The Sweet Smell Of Success, Paths of Glory, 12 Angry Men, Wild Strawberries, Nights of Cabiria, Throne of Blood)

 1958 Vertigo (HMs: Touch of Evil, Man of The West, Elevator to the Gallows)

-1959 North By Northwest (HMs: Some Like It Hot, 400 Blows, Hiroshima Mon Amour, Pickpocket, Rio Bravo)
+1959 North By Northwest (HMs: Some Like It Hot, The 400 Blows, Hiroshima Mon Amour, Pickpocket, Rio Bravo, Anatomy of a Murder)

-1960 Psycho (HMs: The Apartment, La Dolce Vita, Peeping Tom, Eyes Without a Face, Les Bonnes Femmes, Spartacus, Breathless, Letter Never Sent)
+1960 Psycho (HMs: The Apartment, La Dolce Vita, Peeping Tom, Late Autumn, Eyes Without a Face, Les Bonnes Femmes, Spartacus, Breathless, Letter Never Sent, The Virgin Spring, Le Trou, Zazie dans le Métro) Great year.

 1961 Cleo from 5 to 7 (HMs: The Hustler, Last Year At Marienbad, West Side Story, Yojimbo, The Innocents, La Notte)

-1962 Manchurian Candidate (HMs: Lawrence of Arabia, To Kill A Mockingbird, The Man Who Shot Liberty Valance, Vivre Sa Vie, What Ever Happened To Baby Jane?, Lolita, La Jetée, Mamma Rosa, Ivan's Childhood) Great year.
+1962 The Manchurian Candidate (HMs: Lawrence of Arabia, To Kill A Mockingbird, L’Eclisse, The Man Who Shot Liberty Valance, Vivre Sa Vie, What Ever Happened To Baby Jane?, Lolita, La Jetée, Mamma Rosa, Ivan's Childhood, Adorable menteuse, Il Sorpasso) Great year.

 1963 81/2 (HMs: Hud, Contempt, Birds, Billy Liar, Charade, The Silence)